Singles: Your Online Dating Profile is Live? Read our Tips for What’s Next!

 - Intimacy?
 Your call!
 It doesn’t make you morally corrupt, and it likely won’t impact your chances of a relationship.
 If you’re both single adults, it’s your choice – but if you’d rather not, that’s your choice too.
 Never be pushed into something that you don’t want.

 - If you’re still interested, call them the next day!
-Ignore that silly “rule” about waiting three days to get back in touch.
+Please, PLEASE ignore that silly “rule” about waiting three days to get back in touch.
 If you like someone, there’s zero downside in letting them know.
 If they’re interested too, they’ll be happy you called.
 And if they’re not, at least you’ll know.

 Remember… it may take many dates to find someone you really like.
 If your first few dates don’t work out well, it can be easy to get frustrated.
 Know in advance that it’s extremely unusual to find a good match in just the first few attempts.
 Recognize that this entire experience is an adventure – it’s not evidence that you – or everyone else – is a loser.
 Learn from your bad dates, shrug it off and try again.
 And to maintain confidence, a positive attitude and a strong sense of self… keep dancing all the while!
 Find your local Fred Astaire Dance Studio here.